 This is not your ordinary everyday hot cocoa.
+It is the best hot chocolate, ever.
 This creamy, dreamy hot chocolate is loaded with semi-sweet chocolate, cream, and milk that will soothe any chocolate craving you might have.

 Jump to:

 Le Chocolat Chaud is typically made with dark chocolate, half milk, half cream, and a vanilla bean that has been split.
-You make it like you are making a ganache and then you thin the ganache with milk and cook it.
+You make it like making a ganache, thin it with milk, and cook it.
 Oh... yes!
 De-li-cious!

-My Creamy Hot Chocolate is made the same way.
-You heat cream, pour it over chocolate, and make a ganache.
+This homemade hot chocolate recipe is made the same way.
+You heat cream, pour it over real chocolate, and make a ganache.
 Then you heat milk and add the ganache.
-Simply simmer a few minutes and there you have it, or as the French would say voilà!
+Simmer a few minutes, and there you have it, or as the French would say voilà!
+You've just made the easiest recipe for the creamiest hot chocolate.

 Hot Chocolate vs. Hot Cocoa

 Both hot chocolate and hot cocoa contain milk, cream, and vanilla.
-However hot chocolate contains solid chocolate and hot cocoa is made with cocoa powder.
+However hot chocolate contains solid chocolate for a pure chocolate flavor and hot cocoa is made with unsweetened cocoa powder.

-Cocoa powder is powdered chocolate from the cocoa bean that has the cocoa butter, a fat, and cocoa solids removed which makes a dry powder.
+Cocoa powder is powdered chocolate from cocoa beans that have their cocoa butter, which is a fat, and cocoa solids removed which makes a dry powder.
+Because the cocoa solids have been removed, cocoa powder does not have the same flavor and richness as solid chocolate.

-Hot chocolate is definitely a more flavorful and luxurious beverage and hot cocoa is a much quicker chocolate beverage to make.
+Hot chocolate is a more flavorful and luxurious beverage, while hot cocoa is a much quicker one to make.
+But in my opinion, no creamy hot cocoa from a mix can ever compare to the intense chocolate flavor of a well-made hot chocolate.

 - Quick and Easy to Make – a 20-Minute Recipe